Incoming webhooks

 Build a string payload

 As with tokens, we don't recommend embedding a webhook URL in your source code.
-Consider using env variables or some more secure ways to store those.
+Consider using environment variables or some other secure way to store them.

 import com.slack.api.Slack;